Joint Declaration of Pope Francis and Patriarch Kirill: Meeting in Havana

 Two years of secretive planning and months of detailed negotiation were necessary to arrange the meeting between Francis and Kirill.
 Francis was willing to meet Kirill, having said in November 2014: "I'll go wherever you want.
 You call me and I'll go."
 Agreement from the Russian Orthodox side was complicated by the church's close ties to the Russian state, which had recently annexed Crimea and invaded Donbas, both part of Ukraine.
 The pre-meeting announcement from the Moscow Patriarchate stated that they had agreed to "put aside internal disagreements" to focus on the plight of Christians being persecuted.
 Cuba, a significant location to both sides, provided the requirements for a neutral meeting place as neither Rome nor Moscow would have been suitable.
 The meeting, made possible by the timing of both leaders' visits to the region, was announced a week in advance on 5 February 2016.

 The meeting took place on 12 February 2016 in a VIP room at José Martí International Airport near Havana, Cuba.
 Francis arrived at 2 pm local time, and the two leaders embraced and kissed.
 A 2-hour private meeting was followed by the signing of their joint declaration, which had been prepared in advance.
 Kirill was in Havana on an official visit as part of a regional tour, including visits to Brazil and Paraguay.
 Francis' airplane arrived at the airport on his way to his tour of Mexico.

-Cuban dignitaries attending the occasion included President Raúl Castro, Cardinal Jaime Lucas Ortega y Alamino (Archbishop of the Roman Catholic Archdiocese of San Cristóbal de la Habana) and Archbishop Dionisio Garcia Ibanez (of the Roman Catholic Archdiocese of Santiago de Cuba).
+Cuban dignitaries attending the occasion included President Raúl Castro, Cardinal Jaime Lucas Ortega y Alamino (Archbishop of San Cristóbal de la Habana) and Archbishop Dionisio García Ibáñez (of the Roman Catholic Archdiocese of Santiago de Cuba).
 The meeting itself was held in a private room and attended by translators and by the aides of the two leaders, in addition to Cardinal Kurt Koch, president of the Pontifical Council for Promoting Christian Unity, and Metropolitan Hilarion Alfeyev, chairman of the Department of External Church Relations for the Moscow Patriarchate.

 At the end of the meeting, there was an exchange of gifts.
 Francis gave Kirill a chalice as well as a reliquary of the 9th-century Saint Cyril (buried in Rome).
 Kirill gave Francis a copy of the icon of the Our Lady of Kazan.
 Other presents exchanged were a Spanish-language translation of Kirill's book Freedom and Responsibility (2011) and a Russian-language translation of Francis's encyclical Laudato si' (2015).

 Speaking to news media several days after the meeting, Patriarch Kirill said, citing as the reason "powerful forces" opposing such meeting (apart from the fearful Orthodox faithful), that the meeting had had to be prepared in strict secrecy; he also stressed that not a single theological issue had been discussed.